galiberr/p3/README.md

 ## Details for Teaching Team

+## Additional Packages

+fzaninotto/faker
+soapbox/laravel-formatter to convert data sets to/from arrays, CSV, JSON, XML and YAML.

 ## Credits
 <http://johnwbartlett.com/cf_tipsntricks/index.cfm?TopicID=86> Javascript code for moving selected elements from one select box to another, I added functionality to move all elements from one select box to the other.